JuliaData/Tables.jl/docs/src/index.md

 columnnames(m::MatrixRow) = names(getfield(m, :source))
 ```
 Here we start by defining `Tables.rowaccess` and `Tables.rows`, and then the iteration interface methods,
-since we declared that a `MatrixTable` itself is an iterator of `Row`-compatible objects.
+since we declared that a `MatrixTable` itself is an iterator of `Tables.AbstractRow`-compatible objects.
 For `eltype`,
 we say that a `MatrixTable` iterates our own custom row type, `MatrixRow`. `MatrixRow` subtypes
-`Tables.AbstractRow`, which has the same required interface as a `Row` object, but also provides interface
-implementations for several useful behaviors (indexing, iteration, property-access, etc.); essentially it
+`Tables.AbstractRow`, which provides interface implementations for several useful behaviors (indexing,
-makes our custom `MatrixRow` type more convenient to work with.
+iteration, property-access, etc.); essentially it makes our custom `MatrixRow` type more convenient to work with.

-Implementing the `Row`/`Tables.AbstractRow` interface is straightfoward, and very similar to our implementation
+Implementing the `Tables.AbstractRow` interface is straightfoward, and very similar to our implementation
-of `Columns` previously (i.e. the same methods for `getcolumn` and `columnnames`).
+of `Tables.AbstractColumns` previously (i.e. the same methods for `getcolumn` and `columnnames`).

 And that's it.
 Our `MatrixTable` type is now a fully fledged, valid Tables.jl source and can be used throughout
 the ecosystem.
 Now, this is obviously not a lot of code; but then again, the actual Tables.jl interface